 A number of years ago, aquarists discovered that using mangrove plants in their saltwater aquariums produced a host of benefits.
 Chiefly, the plants removed a lot of toxins, such as nitrates, phosphates, and dissolved organic content (DOC) from the aquarium water.
 In some cases, the DOC reduction was so great that a protein skimmer was no longer required.
-Using mangroves in your saltwater aquarium is easy, but it requires the right type of mangrove plants as well as proper establishment and care techniques.
+Using mangroves in your saltwater aquarium is easy, but it requires the right type of mangrove plants as well as the proper establishment and care techniques.

 How Mangroves Filter Aquarium Water